nsbasic/framework-converter.appstudio/README.md

 # framework-converter.appstudio
-App to convert a project to Bootstrap 4
+App to convert a project to Bootstrap 4.
+Read more here: https://wiki.nsbasic.com/Framework_Converter#Running_the_Framework_Converter

 ## Updating Dependencies